Australian political deadlock puts AAA rating at risk

 "Australia should be doing so much better than it is," Oliver said.

-Losing it would "be a blow to confidence" and could lead to a rash of downgrades for Australian banks and companies, the opposition Labor Party has warned.
+Losing it would "be a blow to confidence" and could lead to a rash of downgrades for Australian banks and companies, the opposition Labour Party has warned.

 In May, Moody's noted that governments of all stripes were finding it hard to rein in spending, and budget deficits had been repeatedly revised higher.